docker-library/docs/teamspeak/content.md

 Path to the `ssh_host_rsa_key` to be used by query.
 If it does not exist, it will be created when the server is starting up.

+### `TS3SERVER_SERVERADMIN_PASSWORD`

+Password for the ServerAdmin Account that is used to Connect to ServerQuery with admin rights.
+If this isn't set the passwort is generated.

 # Caveats

 ## Inserting license file